Only available in Google Ad Manager 360.

 2d.
 Ad Manager hosts a unified auction and selects a winner

-After dynamic allocation and all Open Bidding auctions have completed and a winner is selected, the Ad Manager ad server returns the winning asset to the publisher for display.
+After dynamic allocation and the unified auction has completed, the Ad Manager ad server returns the winning asset to the publisher for display.

 - If an Ad Manager line item wins the unified auction, the Ad Manager creative is returned to the publisher.